JeremyLoh/OverTheWire/README.md

 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.

+### Level 17

+There are 2 files in the homedirectory: `passwords.old` and `passwords.new`.
+The password for the next level is in `passwords.new` and is the only line that has been changed between `passwords.old` and `passwords.new`

+`NOTE`: if you have solved this level and see ‘Byebye!’ when trying to log into `bandit18`, this is related to the next level, `bandit19`

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)